 Homemade hand sanitizer is also not advised for children.
-Children might be more likely to improper hand sanitizer usage, which could lead to a higher risk of injury.
+Children might be more likely to improper hand sanitizer usage, leading to a higher risk of injury.

 How to Use Hand Sanitizer

-There are two things to aware of while using hand sanitizer:
+There are two things to be aware of while using hand sanitizer: